networkException/mbpfan/README.md

 **AppleSMC**

-This repo provides an extra script to configure this tool to work with newer MacBook models.
+This repo provides an extra script to configure this tool to work with Macs that have a t2 patched kernel.
 Run `./configurePath.sh` before building / installing.
+Visit [t2linux.org](https://t2linux.org) for more information on the kernels.

 Tested Models:
 - MacBook Pro 15,1 (Ubuntu, 5.7.15-mbp-alt)